JohnJacket/control/README.md

 * Android client with GET MousePosition operation

 ### In development
+* Android client with mouse control support
+* Service discovery
 * Async REST server
-* Android client with mouse control support
-* Simplification of installation process
 * Keyboard control support
-* Server on Linux
+* Server on Linux and Mac

 ## Server
 Written on python 3.6 with Flask and pywin32.